Color, 1977, 95 mins. 21 secs.

 Death Promise turned out to be one of the last theatrical ventures for Howard Mahler Films, the folks responsible for the Americanized version of Deep Red and, not surprisingly, the wonderful Devil's Express.
 It managed to find a fairly healthy life on VHS around the world, most notably from Paragon with the bizarre poster art reproduced for everyone to enjoy.
-A horrendous bootleg DVD from Apprehensive snuck out, yanked from that same tape, but you're far better off going with the Code Red DVD featuring a fresh, drastically improved anamorphic transfer.
+A horrendous bootleg DVD from Apprehensive snuck out yanked from that same tape, but a much more respectable option was the 2014 Code Red DVD featuring a fresh, drastically improved anamorphic transfer.
 The source print is in great shape apart from some fleeting minor damage, and the colors are a massive improvement from start to finish.
 Sure, it still looks like a cheap New York '70s action movie, but the quality upgrade here is tremendous.
 The one really relevant extra here is the great theatrical trailer (done almost entirely in split screen), but also tossed in are bonus trailers for The King of Kung Fu, Devil's Express, The Black Dragon, The Black Dragon Revenges the Death of Bruce Lee, Death Machines, Cut-Throats Nine, and The Undertaker.
 You won't know what hit you.